-Our sales and marketing expenses consist primarily of salaries of sales and marketing employees and related employee welfare costs and product sample costs.
+Our sales and marketing expenses consist primarily of salaries of sales and marketing employees, including signing bonuses and related employee welfare costs, travel expenses and product sample costs.
 We expect that our sales and marketing expenses will increase in absolute dollar amounts over the next several years.
-However, we believe that as we continue to achieve economies of scale and greater operating efficiencies, our sales and marketing expenses may decline over time as a percentage of our revenues.
+However, we believe that as we continue to achieve greater economies of scale and operating efficiencies, our sales and marketing expenses may decline over time as a percentage of our revenues.